How to Run WordPress on SQL Server: A Comprehensive Guide

 2. Upload to Your Server: Use an FTP client to upload the Project Nami files to your web server.

-3. Create a SQL Server Database: Through SQL host Management Studio (SSMS) or a similar tool, create a new database for your WordPress site.
+3. Create a SQL Server Database: Through SQL host Management Studio (SSMS) or a similar tool, create a new database for your WP site.

 4. Install Project Nami: Navigate to your website URL and follow the installation wizard, select SQL Server as the database, and provide the necessary connection details.